Kink Collision in the Noncanonical $\varphi^{6}$ Model: A Model with Localized Inner Structures

+Neither does it agree with the frequency modes of the kink-antikink system, which are respectively given as $\omega_{1}= 3.241$, $\omega_{2} = 2.604$, and $\omega_{3} = 1.898$.
+In computing these frequency modes of the kink-antikink system, we follow similar analyzes of the single kink in section \ref{sec:models}.
+Considering a small perturbation of the kink-antikink configuration $\varphi(t,x) = \varphi_{\bar{K}} \left(x-x_{0}\right) + \varphi_{K} \left(x+x_{0}\right)-1 + \delta \varphi(t,x)$, where we have taken $\gamma = \frac{1}{\sqrt{1-v_{i}^{2}}} =1 $ we get equation \eqref{eq:wave_equ}, with $\varphi_{K}$ being replaced by the configuration in equation \eqref{eq:spec}.
+Thus, the frequency in the kink-antikink system does not correlate much with $\omega_{R}$.
+This result conform with similar calculations of the $\varphi^{4}$ model~\cite{Lee:2016lhd}.
 The small value of $\omega_{R}$ results in the large observed time intervals between the two collisions and hence makes it easy for the energy transference from translational to internal mode to be achieved.
 The large deviation of $\omega_{R}$ from the observed internal modes can be attributed to the distortion between the kink-antikink interaction~\cite{Takyi:2021jzx,Gani:2015cda}.
 In the following step, we examine the relationship between the binding energy `$\beta$' of the kink-antikink interaction and $T$, as expressed by the relation~\cite{Campbell:1983xu, Campbell:1986nu}

 which together with Eq. \eqref{eq:linear_relation} are used to predict the locations of the resonance windows: